✉️ Email Sequence Builder

 - Desired outcome — What should the recipient do by the end? (e.g., book a demo, make a purchase, leave a review, refer a friend)

-- Audience — Who is receiving these emails? (role, awareness level, relationship to your brand)
+- Audience — Who is receiving these emails? (role, awareness level, relationship to your brand).
+Ideally a named persona from

 - Key selling points — Top 3–5 benefits, proof points, or objections to address